SATYAJIT1910/SATYAJIT1910/README.md

 ## About Me 👨‍🎓
 - 🌱 I’m currently learning Computer Science 😅
-- 📫 How to reach me: satyajit@satyajit.co.in
+- 📫 How to reach me: contact@satyajit.co.in

 <br><br><br>